pstefanovic/grpc-load-balancing/README.md

 1. No proxies other than kube-proxy; recreate connections on each RPC or have client-side DNS balancing (either with maxage or custom DNS resolver)
-2. Server-side ingress proxy without scaling support -- just run singular and huge proxy instance :)
+2. Server-side proxy without scaling support -- just run singular and huge proxy instance :)
-3. Server side ingress proxy with poor man proxy scaling - configure keepAlive connectionMaxAge and *Grace durations to eventually enforce clients to reconnect and re-resolve the DNS of the proxy. (assuming that clients implement rudimentary DNS load balancing)
+3. Server side proxy with poor man proxy scaling - configure keepAlive connectionMaxAge and *Grace durations to eventually enforce clients to reconnect and re-resolve the DNS of the proxy. (assuming that clients implement rudimentary DNS load balancing)
-4. Client side egress proxy as a sidecar (or perhaps as a daemonset)
+4. Client side proxy as a sidecar (or perhaps as a daemonset)
 5. Proxyless-grpc - xDS Load Balancing in grpc core ([intro](https://events.istio.io/istiocon-2022/sessions/proxyless-grpc/) , [feature overview](https://grpc.github.io/grpc/core/md_doc_grpc_xds_features.html))